 - It is important to identify key people to succeed with.
 To get the right pool of talent, performance and potential have to be measured suitable to the role & level.

 - Having a scientific assessment center helps to identify the right NEEDS of development.
 Understanding the different needs across the cohort helps to build buy-in for the entire program.

 - When choosing some projects for implementation it is important to pick something specific to the organization’s goals and to support it with a guided review.

 - Commitment from top management & mentors is necessary for the success of a program like this.

 - Curating a set of mentors and coaches across the organisation who are in sync with journey supports the growth of the learners.

-We will continue to work with Prashant and his team at Borosil and hope to see great success for “Saksham” in the coming months!
+We will continue to work with this leading organization and hope to see great success for “Saksham” in the coming months!
 If you too would like to run Jombay’s assessment & development centers for your organisation’s internal talent, do get in touch!